-I confirm that this Statement of Accounts was approval by the Governance, Risk and Audit Committee at the meeting held on the 27 September 2022.
+The certification of the DRAFT Statement of Accounts is pending final audit sign off and approval by the Governance, Risk and Audit Committee.

 Signed on Behalf of North Norfolk District Council

 The Chief Finance Officers Responsibilities

 The Chief Finance Officer is responsible for the preparation of the Authority's Statement of Accounts in accordance with proper practices as set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code of Practice).